 Victoria Housing Strategy 2016 - 2025

-The Strategy provides guidance for housing policies and initiatives that meet residents’ needs across the housing continuum, including non-market housing, affordable rental housing, market rental housing, and affordable or entry-level ownership.
+The Victoria Housing Strategy provides guidance for housing policies and initiatives that meet residents’ needs across the housing continuum (see diagram below).
 No one policy on its own is expected to address all housing needs and collaboration with senior levels of government is critical.

 - Improve affordability, stability and choice for renters